Protex

 Protex landed a UK support slot on an Adam and the Ants UK tour.
 The band members then moved to London and set up base at the Chessington house, once the residence of Genesis and the Boomtown Rats.
 "I Can Only Dream" was the next single released by Polydor.
 It was produced by Chas Chandler.
 Protex opened for the Boomtown Rats on their UK tour and on further tours in America and Canada in 1980.
 Three songs from the band's New York City concert at the Hurrah Club were filmed by John T Davis and made into a short film entitled Shellshock Rock.
 Protex's final release for Polydor was the single "A Place In Your Heart", after which they were dropped by the label.
 The band did farewell shows at the Pound Club in Belfast before splitting in 1981.

 In 2010, New York label Sing Sing Records unearthed unreleased Polydor recordings for an album that never happened, and released them on vinyl as Strange Obsessions.
 This prompted renewed interest in the band.
 Original members Aidan Murtagh and David McMaster reformed the band with new members Norman Boyd on bass and Gordie Walker on drums.
 However, prior to Norman Boyd's addition in 2013, the reformed Protex played for a period of three years with the line up of Aidan Murtagh (vocals, guitar), David McMaster (guitar, vocals), Gordie Walker (drums) and Andrew Curliss (bass, vocals).
-This line completed two short tours in Spain and Japan in 2013.
+This lineup completed two short tours in Spain and Japan in 2013.
 A live album was released following the latter Japan tour.
 Although having played on this album, for unknown reasons Andrew Curliss was never credited on the CD.
 In 2017, the band's current line-up was completed with the addition of Nine Lies bassist John Rossi.